Sarah: Properties of different eigenstates

 \subsubsection{Introduction}

-If a model without flavor violation is considered, it might be demanded to give each generation of a family a own name, e.g. use different symbols for electron, muon and tau.
+If a model without flavor violation is considered, it might be demanded to give each generation of a family an own name, e.g. use different symbols for electron, muon and tau.